 60 pages of vocab/writing pages, with 30 pages actually dedicated to written entries

 Topics / Index

 The first two facing pages should be left blank as an index/table of contents for all the sections.
 These pages are to be filled out as the notebook grows.
 Groups of ideas, similar vocabulary tracks can be categorized in this section.

+This section is pre-planned and may be penned in ink, or contain notes glued/stapled to the pages.
 It should also be as short as possible, as it serves solely as a quick reference with the least amount of information that is needed to write whole sentences in the target language.

 Suggestions for reference content: